-Implementing any significant change is particularly challenging in the public sector context, not least due to complex government and stakeholder agendas, increased customer expectations and the likelihood that significant change will generate public and media attention.
-It is not surprising that the success of implementation efforts can vary widely.
+Implementing significant change is challenging in the public sector due to complex government and stakeholder agendas, increased customer expectations and the likelihood that significant change will generate public attention.
+It is no surprise that the success of implementation varies widely.

-In March 2017, Nous hosted senior leaders from across NSW government to explore the specific ingredients that contribute to successful implementation in the public sector.
-While each individual ingredient appears simple, it is their collective power that can ensure success.
+In 2017 Nous hosted NSW Government leaders to explore the ingredients for successful implementation in the public sector.
+While each ingredient appears simple, their collective power can ensure success.

 Successful implementation starts with careful preparation – clarity on the problem, a supportive authorising environment and thoughtful timing – and is enhanced by a willingness to be opportunistic.

 A sound understanding of the problem provides a strong direction for change

 Successful implementation starts with a clear articulation of the problem to solve, the desired outcome and the scale of the change required to get there.
 These are rarely simple to define.
 The best answers develop from broad consultation and appreciation of the value provided by different stakeholders.
 At the same time, there must be clarity on who is ultimately responsible for delivering the desired outcome.